 Do you want to make an extra $1,000 a month?
 Many people do, and they do it in many ways.
 Stocks, forex, selling real estate or insurance part time, you’ve probably heard about all of them.
 I know I sound like I’m turning into a financial planner right now, but hear me out.
 How often do you think about your retirement plan?
 Do you “plan” for the government to support you with a pension plan?
 Are you willing to bet on it?
 I know I’m not.

 Making some extra money today is important, but what happens when you are seventy or eighty?
 Or if you are “lucky” enough to live to ninety or a hundred?
 Wouldn’t it be great if you had some assets that were growing in value?
 Me personally, I want my assets to be like wine, or a great scotch whiskey.
-I don’t drink the stuff, but I like the mantra: getting better as they age.
+I am not a drinker, but I like the mantra: getting better as they age.
 Every day, in every way.

 So let’s cut to the chase.
 You need something that’s growing in numbers, but at the same time is increasing in value due to scarcity.
 I know it sounds a bit contradictory; that’s why it’s hard to find those things.
 Take the new iPhone.
 More and more people have them, but you always have to wait, preorder and hope that you will be able to buy one.
 That’s one example of scarcity and many would argue it’s artificial.
 But an example of scarcity that’s not artificial is domain names.
 Every day tens of thousands of domain names are registered, but good ones are getting harder and harder to find.
 The good ones rise in value.
 Some are becoming premium collectible items in China.
 If the domain name has the number eight, it’s nice.
 If it has two eights, it’s better.
 If it has three eights, it’s fantastic.
 Eight has long been regarded as the luckiest number in Chinese culture.
 Pronounced ‘Ba’ in Chinese, it sounds similar to the word ‘Fa’, which means to make a fortune.
 Eight contains meanings of prosperity, success and high social status too, so all businessmen favor it very much.